Connections to the grid

 TOP-003 Data Specification

-- Pursuant to NERC Reliability Standard TOP-003, ATC, as a NERC-registered Transmission Operator (TOP), has a document specification for data needed to support Real-time monitoring, Operational Planning Analyses, and Real-time Assessment of its TOP Area (ATC’s TOP-003 Data Specification Version 1.2, dated April 1, 2021).
+- Pursuant to NERC Reliability Standard TOP-003, ATC, as a NERC-registered Transmission Operator (TOP), has a document specification for data needed to support Real-time monitoring, Operational Planning Analyses, and Real-time Assessment of its TOP Area (Current version – ATC’s TOP-003 Data Specification Version 2, effective April 1, 2023)

 - FM-9120- Protective Relay, RTU, or Communication Channel Testing Request Form (for IEs without TOA access)